 --15-6-16: Surprise thanks for my teaching from Abacus (Student Association of Math), see the flowers

---February-June 2016: Guest researcher Zohre Eskandari from Isfahan, Iran, working on numerical symmetric bifurcations.
+--February-June 2016: Guest researcher Zohre Eskandari from Isfahan, Iran, working on numerical symmetric bifurcations, resulting in a paper in 2018.

 --4 December 2015: Huan Yang proudly defended his PhD Thesis.
 (Exactly nine years after my own, to the minute).
 Then moved for a postdoc to LACDR, Leiden, NL.